PowerShell-Magazine/site/content/english/post/2016-05-11-pstip-convert-powershell-data-file-to-an-object.md

 ---
 **Note**: This tip requires PowerShell 4.0 or later.

 Before PowerShell 4.0, if we had to convert the hash table in a PSD1 file into an object representation, we either used the _Import-LocalizedData_ cmdlet (not really meant for this purpose) or other means.
-For example, June Blender tweeted one such method.

-{{< tweet 729774380272640000 >}}

 The _Invoke-Expression_ cmdlet can be evil if you don&#8217;t know what&#8217;s inside the hash table string and can cause serious security issues.
 There are of course other methods such as a method I used in my [PSBookmark][1] module.
 I just put the hash table string in a .PS1 file and dot-source the PS1 to create an object.
 However, there are other better ways to achieve this.